Armin-RT/Guide-to-phylogenetic-Tree/README.md

 -Iqtree2 -s - BB 1000

 Analyze Data
--Count amount of fusspoks in each strain  (some strains have to be manually added) -Count how many fusspoks in genomic locations in some strains (some have to be added manually) – then
+-  first grab all the names of all the sequences before counting -Count amount of fusspoks in each strain  (some strains have to be manually added,) -Count how many fusspoks in genomic locations in some strains (some have to be added manually) – one also has to categorize the parts of the names of the data in excel